Evidence-based Practice Center (EPC) Program Overview

-Go to http://www.effectivehealthcare.ahrq.gov/index.cfm/submit-a-suggestion-for-research/ for the topic nomination procedures.
+Go to the topic nomination procedures.
 Federal partners often request evidence reports and should contact the EPC Program Director for more information.

-The Effective Health Care (EHC) Program, which was created from the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003, sponsors new research, systematic reviews, and the translation and dissemination of research findings to a variety of audiences, including clinicians, consumers, and policymakers.
-Within the Effective Health Care (EHC) Program, EPCs conduct Comparative Effectiveness Reviews, Effectiveness Reviews, Technical Briefs and Future Research Needs reports, focused on patient-centered outcomes.
+The Effective Health Care (EHC) Program, which was created from the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, sponsors systematic reviews, and the translation and dissemination of research findings to a variety of audiences, including clinicians, consumers, and policymakers.
+Within the EHC Program, EPCs conduct Comparative Effectiveness Reviews, Effectiveness Reviews, and Technical Briefs, focused on patient-centered outcomes.